TripleTen Academic Catalog

 • Posting to the course discussion board substantive comments relevant to the subject;

-• Submission of sprint projects.
+• Submission of sprint projects including revisions based on reviewer feedback.

 Each program is comprised of modules of instruction, and each module contains "sprints" – 1, 2 or 3-week long topics of instruction consisting of theory, practice, and final sprint project.
 Each sprint is unlocked according to the predefined schedule of the course as well as student progress.
 Students will have access to the next sprint’s theory and practice material as soon as they have submitted their project for the preceding sprint, however students will not be able to begin work on that sprint’s project until the previously submitted project has been accepted with passing marks.